 Definition of Marek's disease in English:

-An infectious disease of poultry caused by a herpesvirus that attacks nerves and causes paralysis or initiates widespread tumor formation.
+An infectious disease of poultry caused by a herpesvirus, which attacks nerves and causes paralysis or initiates widespread tumour formation.

 - ARS researchers discovered that a herpes virus caused Marek's disease in poultry.

 - In an advance that could usher in new vaccines for protecting poultry, Agricultural Research Service scientists have sequenced the genetic code of the chicken herpesvirus that causes Marek's disease.

 - ‘The final step, after the maps are made and all the genes are sequenced, is to identify genes that influence the trait you're looking for - in this case resistance to Marek's disease,’ says Cheng.

 1960s: named after Josef Marek (1868–1952), Hungarian veterinary surgeon.

 - US English dictionary